palsreturn2/fireai_assessment/README.md

 # Fireai Assessment

 This is the django app for the assignment which was shared to me.

-This repo also includes Summarization.ipynb which has the model training code.
+#### Includes Summarization.ipynb which has the model training code.

 Installation instructions for the django app.